Avanade

 Avanade (/ˈævənɑːd/) is a global professional services company providing IT consulting and services focused on the Microsoft platform with artificial intelligence, business analytics, cloud, application services, digital transformation, modern workplace, security services, technology and managed services offerings.
 Headquartered in Seattle, the company has 50,000 employees in 26 countries.
-Avanade serves 34% of the Fortune 500 and 46% of the Fortune Global 500.

 History

-Avanade was formed on April 4, 2000, as a joint venture between Accenture (formerly Andersen Consulting) and Microsoft, and today is majority-owned by Accenture.
+Avanade was formed in April 2000, as a joint venture between Andersen Consulting (later Accenture) and Microsoft, and today is majority-owned by Accenture.
 The company maintains the Accenture-Microsoft alliance to combine Accenture's consulting with Microsoft's scalable cloud and mobile technologies.
 The name Avanade is a portmanteau between avenue and promenade.

 Pamela Maynard took over from Adam Warby as CEO beginning on September 1, 2019.

 In July 2020, Avanade joined the Microsoft Intelligent Security Association (MISA), an alliance of autonomous tech suppliers and defense service providers who have partnered with Microsoft Defense to help protect themselves against an environment of increasing cybersecurity threats.

 In April 2022, Avanade announced the building of its first US-based engineering center in Tampa, Florida, adding around 500 new entry- and senior-level engineering, data and software development jobs over the next three years.

 In September 2024, Rodrigo Caserta has stepped into the role as CEO of Avanade as Pamela Maynard has accepted a new role as Chief AI Transformation Officer for Microsoft Customer and Partner Solutions (MCAPS).
-Pamela Maynard has been with Avanade for 16 years.
+Pamela Maynard had been with Avanade for 16 years.

+In February 2026, Chris Howarth has been appointed as Chief Executive Officer of Avanade.
+Rodrigo Caserta, who will step down as CEO after more than 11 years with Avanade to join Microsoft as Corporate Vice President, Small, Medium Enterprises & Channel (SME&C), Americas.
+Caserta served as Avanade’s CEO since 2024.